If you are unable to upgrade your browser, please see our Technical FAQ page to get tips on how to improve your user experience.

 The Need: traditional industrial methods of crop cultivation rely on expensive pesticides and fertilisers and often lead to natural degradation.

-The Solution: regenerative agriculture which emulates natural processes aims to close nutrient cycles returning organic matter to the biosphere, thus enhancing soil and avoiding the need for costly chemicals.
+What makes it circular: regenerative agriculture which emulates natural processes aims to close nutrient cycles returning organic matter to the biosphere, thus enhancing soil health and avoiding the need for costly chemicals.

 Emulating natural processes